 King’s Scholars at Eton College.

 Since the King’s Scholarship examination is designed to find the most able candidates, it is intentionally very demanding.
-In most papers of the examination there is a wide range of questions so that any boy, with the academic aptitude to perform outstandingly, has the opportunity to prove his capability; the examiners are keen to reward boys who show real ability, even if in only a limited field.
+In most papers of the examination there is a wide range of questions so that any boy, with the academic aptitude to perform outstandingly, has the opportunity to prove his ability; the examiners are keen to reward boys who show real capability, even if in only a limited field.
 In particular, the General papers allow candidates who may have received limited tuition to demonstrate their potential.
 Every candidate must take several compulsory papers (currently these are English, Creative Writing, Mathematics A, Science, and General I) and at least three of the optional papers (French, Latin, Greek, Mathematics B, General II and History-Geography-Divinity).
 The examiners assess a candidate on his performance in the compulsory papers and his best three optional papers.

-Boys already holding a conditional place who do not achieve a place in College may do well enough in the King’s Scholarship examinations guarantees entry to Eton.
+For those boys who hold a conditional place but do not achieve a place in College, a satisfactory performance in the King’s Scholarship examinations guarantees entry to Eton.
 However, if a boy does not perform well in the examinations, he may be required to take Common Entrance in full or part before he may enter the school.
 Boys who do not already have a conditional place and who are not successful in gaining a scholarship will not be offered a place in the school.
 A boy’s present Head Teacher is the key adviser on whether an attempt at a scholarship is appropriate as a means of entry, in preference to Common Entrance, on the basis of his abilities.